drupalAM/drupal-am/README.md

 http://www.drupal.am

-## Contributting
+## Contributing

-To contibute your changies to the project you need to fork the project do desired changies and request pull.
+To contribute your changies to the project you need to fork the project do desired changies and request pull.
 Please see issues section to see current priority.

 ## Installation
 - Clone the project (dev branch)